Physics Class 12 Syllabus

-Ray Optics:: Reflection of light, spherical mirrors, mirror formula.
-Refraction of light, total internal reflection and its applications, optical fibres, refraction at spherical surfaces, lenses, thin lens formula, lensmaker's formula.
-Magnification, power of a lens, combination of thin lenses in contact combination of a lens and a mirror.
-Refraction and dispersion of light through a prism.
+Ray Optics: Reflection of light, spherical mirrors, mirror formula, refraction of light, total internal reflection and optical fibers, refraction at spherical surfaces, lenses, thin lens formula, lens maker’s formula, magnification, power of a lens, combination of thin lenses in contact, refraction of light through a prism.

 Optical instruments: Microscopes and astronomical telescopes (reflecting and refracting) and their magnifying powers.

 Chapter 10: Wave Optics

 Wave front and Huygen’s principle, reflection and refraction of plane wave at a plane surface using wave fronts.
 Proof of laws of reflection and refraction using Huygen’s principle.
 Interference, Young's double slit experiment and expression for fringe width (No derivation final expression only), coherent sources and sustained interference of light, diffraction due to a single slit, width of central maxima (qualitative treatment only).

 Unit VII: Dual Nature of Matter and Radiation